Dallaway History, Family Crest & Coats of Arms

 Early History of the Dallaway family

-Another 283 words (20 lines of text) covering the years 1305, 1327, 1455, 1487, and 1600 are included under the topic Early Dallaway History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dallaway research.
+Another 98 words (7 lines of text) covering the years 1305, 1327, 1455, 1487, 1600, 1763, 1834 and 1763 are included under the topic Early Dallaway History in all our PDF Extended History products and printed products wherever possible.

 Dallaway Spelling Variations